Why Slovenia should be on your summer hit list

 Count dragons as you dawdle or cycle through the old town's lattice of lanes or, better yet, spot them from a stand-up paddleboard on the Ljubljanica River.

-8. Hunt out cave creatures in Postojna
+Hunt for cave creatures in Postojna

 Speaking of dragons, you can find the real thing in Slovenia's cave systems.
 The grottoes at Postojna are the only habitat in the world of the olm (also known as the proteus), a pallid amphibian mistaken for a baby dragon by early Slovenians.

 With a pinkish hue and frilly gills, the olm has a strange appearance but its abilities are even more remarkable: it can survive for years without food and live for up to a century.

 Ponder the odd life of this cave critter from Postojna's underground train, which chugs beneath a canopy of stalactites.
 Even below ground, Slovenia can fire your imagination.

 Weather in Slovenia

 While Slovenia attracts plenty of snow-seeking visitors in winter, summer is an exceptional time of year to go as well.
 Find out more about the weather in Slovenia and see exactly when we think is the best time to go before booking your exciting escape.